Earnshaw's theorem: In magnetostatics

+In gravitostatics

+Earnshaw's theorem applies to static gravitational fields.

+Earnshaw's theorem applies in an inertial reference frame.
+But it is sometimes more natural to work in a rotating reference frame that contains a fictitious centrifugal force that violates the assumptions of Earnshaw's theorem.
+Points that are stationary in a rotating reference frame (but moving in an inertial frame) can be absolutely stable or absolutely unstable.
+For example, in the restricted three-body problem, the effective potential from the fictitious centrifugal force allows the Lagrange points L4 and L5 to lie at local maxima of the effective potential field even if there is only negligible mass at those locations.
+(Even though these Lagrange points lie at local maxima of the potential field rather than local minima, they are still absolutely stable in a certain parameter regime due to the fictitious velocity-dependent Coriolis force, which is not captured by the scalar potential field.)

 Effect on physics

-For quite some time, Earnshaw's theorem posed a startling question of why matter is stable and holds together, as much evidence was found that matter was held together electromagnetically, while static charge configurations were be unstable.
+For quite some time, Earnshaw's theorem posed a startling question of why matter is stable and holds together, since much evidence was found that matter was held together electromagnetically despite the proven instability of static charge configurations.
 Since Earnshaw's theorem only applies to stationary charges, there were attempts to explain stability of atoms using planetary models, such as Nagaoka's Saturnian model (1904) and Rutherford's planetary model (1911), where the point electrons are circling a positive point charge in the center.
-Yet, the stability of such planetary models was immediately questioned: electrons, when moving along a circle, have nonzero acceleration, and hence they would radiate the energy via producing non-stationary electromagnetic field.
+Yet, the stability of such planetary models was immediately questioned: electrons have nonzero acceleration when moving along a circle, and hence they would radiate the energy via a non-stationary electromagnetic field.
 Bohr's model of 1913 formally prohibited this radiation without giving an explanation for its absence.

 On the other hand, Earnshaw's theorem only applies to point charges, but not to distributed charges.
 This led J. J. Thomson in 1904 to his plum pudding model, where the negative point charges (electrons, or "plums") are embedded into a distributed positive charge "pudding", where they could be either stationary or moving along circles; this is a configuration which is non-point positive charges (and also non-stationary negative charges), not covered by Earnshaw's theorem.
 Eventually this led the way to Schrödinger's model of 1926, where the existence of non-radiative states in which the electron is not a point but rather a distributed charge density resolves the above conundrum at a fundamental level: not only there was no contradiction to Earnshaw's theorem, but also the resulting charge density and the current density are stationary, and so is the corresponding electromagnetic field, no longer radiating the energy to infinity.
-This gave quantum mechanical explanation of the stability of the atom.
+This gave a quantum mechanical explanation of the stability of the atom.

 At a more practical level, it can be said that the Pauli exclusion principle and the existence of discrete electron orbitals are responsible for making bulk matter rigid.